 If you have a problem please let us know.
 You can talk to your teacher, your counsellor or one of our office staff.
 You can make an appointment to see the Director of Studies.
 Our school is a member of English New Zealand.
 If you have a complaint we haven't been able to resolve, you may wish to write to:

 If you have a complaint about Worldwide School breaching the Education (Pastoral Care of International Students) Code of Practice 2016, follow Worldwide School’s formal complaint process first.
-If this does not resolve your complaint, you can contact the New Zealand Qualifications Authority (NZQA) by phone on 0800 697 296 or email firstname.lastname@example.org Or, if it is a financial or contractual dispute, you can contact iStudent Complaints by phone on 0800 00 66
+If this does not resolve your complaint, you can contact the New Zealand Qualifications Authority (NZQA) by phone on 0800 697 296 or email email@example.com or, if it is a financial or contractual dispute, you can contact iStudent Complaints by phone 0800 00 66 75

 1.9 Code of Practice for the Pastoral Care of Students